MultiQC/MultiQC/docs/modules/haplocheck.md

   Detects in-sample contamination in mtDNA or WGS sequencing studies by analyzing the mitchondrial content.
 ---

-The Haplocheck module parses the `[sample_name].raw.txt` files and creates a table with:
+The Haplocheck module parses the `[sample_name].raw.txt` files and creates a table in the MultiQC report.

-- Sample
-- Contamination Status
-- Contamination Level
-- Major Haplogroup
-- Major Heteroplasmy Level
-- Minor Haplogroup
-- Minor Heteroplasmy Level
+Please note that it requires the raw output.
+Use the `--raw` parameter when calling the program.

+`haplocheck --raw --out $sample_id $vcf`

 MultiQC has been tested with output from Haplocheck 1.3.3.